novill/queue_scrapper/README.md

+Test task for Salt Egde https://www.saltedge.com/

+The task was rejected without any explanation.

 # Queue scrapper

 Implement a simple web scraper that takes a list of URLs and retrieves the HTML content of each